phetsims/vector-addition/doc/implementation-notes.md

 ## Vectors: Model and View

-The implementation of most this sim is relatively straightforward, and should be easy to understand for anyone who is familiar with PhET sim development.
+The implementation of most oof this sim is relatively straightforward, and should be easy to understand for anyone who is familiar with PhET sim development.

 The part that is most interesting is the implementation of vectors.
 Source code documentation describes things well, so we won't repeat that information here.
 We'll summarize the structure of the class hierachies, mention a couple of "gotchas", and then it's up to you to explore the source code.